Mozgalice

 Posted in 12-projects

-Every morning (Belgrade time), Mozgalice publishes a fresh set of three puzzles:
+So for February's project I built Mozgalice, a daily puzzle platform for Serbian speakers.
+Every morning (Belgrade time) it publishes a fresh set of three puzzles:

-- 4x4 — match four pairs of related items
+- 4x4: find four groups of four related items

 Why daily puzzles work